hatefr/object_detection/README.md

 # object_detection

-In this repository, I do object detection on Kaggles data set ??? using Inception Resnet v2.
+In this repository, I do object detection on Kaggles data set ??? using Inception-ResNet-v2.
 Inception-ResNet-v2 is a convolutional neural network that is trained on more than a million images.
 The network is 164 layers deep and can classify images into 1000 object categories, such as keyboard, mouse, pencil, flowers, human, and many animals.
 As a result, the network has learned rich feature representations for a wide range of images.